build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 ## Conclusion

 In this tutorial, you've successfully set up an Amazon EKS Windows Cluster mixed with Windows managed nodes and Fargate node to reduce the amount of operational task you have to perform in managing a Amazon EKS Windows cluster.
 This cluster gives you the infrastructure you need to start deploying your Windows application deployments.
+To explore more tutorials, check out [Navigating Amazon EKS](https://community.aws/tutorials/navigating-amazon-eks#list-of-all-tutorials).